Badwater Sunrise

 Photo Recipe

-Multiple layers processed through Lightroom CC, Photomatix, and Photoshop CC
+Multiple layers processed through Lightroom CC, Photomatix, and CC

 Black and White conversion through Topaz B&W Effects